Next.js Tutorial for Beginners 2025: Build Fast and SEO-Friendly Web Apps Step-by-Step

 Example: Installing Tailwind

-npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
+npm install -D tailwindcss postcss autoprefixer

-, and import in globals.css
+Configure in tailwind.config.js, and import in globals.css.

 π¦ Step 9: Deploying Your App